 It’s not enough to offer your readers an inside look into the products or services you’re offering.
 They want to know the inside scoop to your accomplishments: Is business going well for your company due to client success?

 Your newsletter offers an optimal opportunity to highlight one of your customers who felt overwhelmingly pleased and satisfied by your services.

 While a success story gives your readers an inside look on a positive, real-life experience with your company, an employee spotlight lets your audience live a day – or email – in the life of one of your trusted workers.
 They get a more intimate peek behind the scenes of your business.
-Don’t forget to include a few visuals.
+If you take the employee spotlight route, don’t forget to include a few visuals.
 A headshot, plus a few personal pictures of the employee at home with family and friends, shows your company is professional but also relatable to readers.

 If you’re looking for a creative way to showcase your employees, create blogs dedicated to team members like we do and share them in your newsletter.